chenreny/Information-Retrival-and-Training/README.md

     // value and returns a reference to the mapped value Value_type& operator[](const Key_type& k){}

-    // MODIFIES: this
-    // EFFECTS : Inserts the given element into this Map if the given key
+    // Inserts the given element into this Map if the given key
     // is not already contained in the Map.
 If the key is
     // already in the Map, returns an iterator to the
     // corresponding existing element, along with the value
     // false.
 Otherwise, inserts the given element and returns
     // an iterator to the newly inserted element, along with
     // the value true.
-    std::pair<Iterator, bool> insert(const Pair_type &val){
+    std::pair<Iterator, bool> insert(const Pair_type &val){}
-        Iterator i = tree.find(val);
-        if(i != tree.end()) return {i, false};
-        return {tree.insert(val), true};
-    }

-    // EFFECTS : Returns an iterator to the first key-value pair in this Map.
-    Iterator begin() const{
-        return tree.begin();
-    }

-    // EFFECTS : Returns an iterator to "past-the-end".
-    Iterator end() const{
-        return tree.end();
-    }

 private:
-    // Add a BinarySearchTree private member HERE.
     BinarySearchTree<Pair_type, PairComp> tree;
 };
 ```